Terkwood/book/src/tech/adding_redis_streams_to_rust.md

 Note that these Redis examples don't actually use the nicer API that's discussed as the main focus of this article -- generally we're using the lowest-level interface which specifies Redis commands using strings.
 We'll work on upgrading these files once our [pull request](https://github.com/mitsuhiko/redis-rs/pull/319) is merged!

+## Look Ma, I'm Learning! 🧠

+One healthy victory that came from this enterprise, was that I  learned some of the basics for Redis Streams.

+Creating an example of basic `XREADGROUP` command patterns gave me an immediate insight into a [shortcoming of my Go/Baduk project](https://github.com/Terkwood/BUGOUT/issues/310):  I was maintaining boilerplate code, tracking the IDs processed in a given stream.
+This code can be destroyed if I switch from naive `XREAD` to Redis-controlled `XREADGROUP`.

+Using the ">" operator in an `XREADGROUP` command tells Redis, "hey, give me only the newest records... and YOU keep track of where I am in the stream!"
+This functionality, combined with the automatic `XACK` exposed in the newest addition to redis-rs, makes for a nice combination.

+This is [further detailed](https://redis.io/commands/xreadgroup#differences-between-xread-and-xreadgroup) in the Redis documentation.

 ## Conclusion 💛

 From my own, narrow POV, Redis Streams was quite nice to use, especially considering that I'm the one paying for my app's AWS hosting, and want to conserve memory!